Digital-analog quantum simulation of fermionic models

 \subsection{Ladder architecture}

-In the previous subsection, it was assumed that the connectivity of the qubits in the considered chip is linear, as shown in the upper panel of Fig.~\ref{fig:Circuit3fzz}, with the underlying Hamiltonian given by the Ising model in Eq.~\eqref{eq:ising}.
-This forced us to implement a set of {\sc SWAP} gates in order to implement the $H_{ZZ}$ Hamiltonian, since it contains long-range interactions.
-Such gates are quite expensive since they usually need a polynomial number of analog blocks to be implemented~\cite{GRSS20}, which increases the time necessary to implement each step of the Trotter expansion and also introduces additional sources of errors.
-These problems can be avoided by employing a more appropriate chip architectures.
+In the previous section, it was assumed that the connectivity of the qubits in the hardware is linear, as shown in the upper panel of Fig.~\ref{fig:Circuit3fzz}, with the underlying Hamiltonian given by the Ising model in Eq.~\eqref{eq:ising}.
+This forced us to apply a set of {\sc SWAP} gates in order to implement the $H_{ZZ}$ Hamiltonian from Eq.~\eqref{eq:hzz}, since it contains long-range interactions.
+This introduces an extra cost in time that might have an impact on the performance of the circuit.
+We can avoid this problem by employing a more appropriate chip architecture.

-This means that we can start from a different architecture, in which the underlying Hamiltonian is already given by a fully connected one, thus eliminating the necessity of all the {\sc SWAP} gates.
-Actually, this would replace the {\sc SWAP} gates by single qubit rotations that implement the decoupling operations.
-Since single qubit rotations can be implemented with very high fidelity and much faster than the {\sc SWAP} gate, this new architecture would decrease the overall error and time of the computation, thus decreasing the number of necessary Trotter steps to achieve a given precision.
-Figure~\ref{fig:optimal} shows the optimal architecture in the sense of the one which would requiere the minimal number of analog blocks.
-This processor architecture emerges naturally from the Hamiltonian in Eq.~\eqref{eq:qubit_hamiltonian}.
+This means that we can start from a different architecture, in which the underlying Hamiltonian has already the same connectivity as the problem, thus eliminating the necessity of all the {\sc SWAP} gates.
+This new architecture would decrease the overall error and time of the computation, thus decreasing the number of necessary Trotter steps to achieve a given precision.
+Figure~\ref{fig:optimal} shows the optimal architecture in the sense of the one which would require the minimal number of digital and analog blocks.
+This processor architecture emerges naturally from the Hamiltonian in Eq.~\eqref{eq:qubit_hamiltonian},